dhiren-eng/POC-Dhiren/README.md

 # POC

-The project folder contains the client folder that holds the whole react application.
+The project folder contains the "client" subfolder that holds the whole react application.

 ### Starting the application